rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-11-calculus-of-variations.md

 course, is the final judge of whether the guess was right or wrong.
 A good [summary](https://en.wikipedia .org/wiki/Lagrangian_field_theory) of well-known minimization principles in Physics can be found on Wikipedia.

-Minimization principles also play an important role in computational physics.
+Minimization principles also play an important role in computational Physics.
 If a suitable minimization principle is known for a problem, it enables computational solutions to otherwise difficult-to-handle problems.
 Calculation of the [energy levels of Helium atoms](https://en.wikipedia.org/wiki/Helium_atom#The_variational_method) is an elementary example of a variational technique applied to a theoretically difficult computation.
 Taken to its logical extreme by